-Portfolio quality is relatively high.
-Except for the Housing and Communal Services Project, Financial Education and Financial Literacy Project, and Registration Projects, which hold moderately unsatisfactory ratings, all other projects are rated at the moderately satisfactory or satisfactory level.
-The Judicial Reform Support Project went through intensive restructuring and has been upgraded to moderately satisfactory.
-FY13 closed with a disbursement ratio of 15.3 percent, which was still below ECA’s average of 21.3 percent.
-The average project age is 5.3 years, attributable to the fact that the majority of the projects are designed as five-year investment operations.
+Portfolio quality is satisfactory.
+Several projects hold moderately satisfactory ratings for implementation progress.
+Two of these projects, namely, the Forest Fire Response Management Project and the Second National Hydromet Modernization Project, are being closely monitored, as there are significant delays in implementation.
+The Judicial Reform Support Project went through two intensive restructurings and has been upgraded to moderately satisfactory.
+FY14 closed with a disbursement ratio of 15.5 percent, which was below ECA’s average of 23 percent.
+The average project age is 5.2 years, attributable to the fact that the majority of the projects are designed as five-year investment operations.

 Analytical and Advisory Services (AAA) remain an important part of IBRD’s engagement in Russia.
 In close cooperation with the Government, AAA products are helping to modernize public finance and administration and improve social service delivery and the investment climate.
 The Bank expanded its technical assistance to areas of early childhood development (ECD) and social development, such as technical assistance on indigenous people and social accountability.
-In FY13, the report, “Professional Education and Skills” was presented along with two traditional flagship Russia Economic Reports, the World Bank presented the reports on “Environmental Perspective of Russia’s Accession to the WTO”, “Corporate Governance Reform in Russia” and several others.
-The report on social mobility and one on environmental performance are being prepared for release in FY14.
+In FY14, along with two traditional flagship Russia Economic Reports, the World Bank presented the reports on “Environmental Perspective of Russia’s Accession to the WTO”, “Corporate Governance Reform in Russia” and several others.
+The report on social mobility is being prepared for release in FY15.

 International Finance Corporation